M66B/FairEmail/docs/FAQ-az-rAZ.md

 <a name="faq94"></a>
 **(94) What does the red/orange stripe at the end of the header mean?**

-The red/orange stripe at the left side of the header means that the DKIM, SPF or DMARC authentication failed.
-See also [this FAQ](#user-content-faq92).
+The red/orange stripe at the left side of the header means that the DKIM, SPF or DMARC authentication failed. [ bu suala ](#user-content-faq92) da baxın.

 <br />